 David Dunn (@david_dunn):

 I like NJPW’s strategy of giving everywhere a little taste.
-In the past couple of years they’ve held shows in the Australia, New Zealand, Singapore, Taiwan, the United Kingdom, and the United States.
+In the past couple of years they’ve held shows in Australia, New Zealand, Singapore, Taiwan, the United Kingdom, and the United States.
 It’s a great way to keep everyone interested, and not risk oversaturating any one audience outside of Japan.
 Slow and steady wins the race, right?

 2. Asuka and The Miz will meet Bobby Roode and Charlotte Flair in the finals of the WWE Mixed Match Challenge next week.
 What have you made of the tournament over the past 11 weeks, and who’s your pick to win?